Prashant041199/Restaurant-app/README.md

 3) After selecting click on "Cook Now" button on any Dish you want to cook.

-4) A modal will open with full list of Ingredients required, A Youtube video for the recepie, and the Instructions in details about how to cook the Dish.
+4) A modal will open with full list of Ingredients required, A Youtube video for the recipe, and the Instructions in details about how to cook the Dish.

 5) Enjoy cooking your meal.